ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-Life is the ultimate gift
+I still think I am the greatest.